SneakyPrompt: Jailbreaking Text-to-image Generative Models: Problem Formulation

-The advantage of re-use attacks is that they do not need to repeatedly query the target model (and thus avoid being detected and save query costs); the disadvantage is that the bypass rate may be affected compared with one-time attacks due to randomness introduced in text-to-image models.
+We consider re-use attacks as the \textit{default} use scenario just like existing works~\cite{rando2022_red,qu2023unsafe} where they all provide prompts for future uses.
+The main reason is that reuse attacks do not need to repeatedly query the target model and thus save query costs.
+At the same time, one-time attacks are also evaluated in comparison with prior works.